giojacuzzi/avian-bioacoustics-oesf/README.md

 - [Python](https://www.python.org/downloads/) 3.9+ 64-bit (3.10 recommended, ensure "Add path to environment variables" is checked during install)

 ### Package dependencies
-From a terminal shell within the virtual environment, run:
+From a terminal shell within the virtual environment, navigate to the root directory of this repository (`.../avian-bioacoustics-oesf`), and run:

 ```
 git submodule update --init --recursive